-What did the disciples see that day?
-There is a lot of theological and mystical speculation provided over the years, especially by the Fathers but let us put all that aside and wonder simply about what it must have been like to be there.
+What did the disciples see and hear that day?
+There is a lot of theological and mystical speculation provided over the millennia, especially by the Fathers but let us put all that aside and wonder simply about what it must have been like to be there.

 Bathe for a few moments in that Taboric Light.